tsolano2/ECE4564Forty-Two/Team16Readme.txt

-	Cryptography(Fernet) (libray that used Fernet to derive a key for symmetric encryption) sys (library that interfaced Python script with the physical Raspberry Pi system) pickle (library to serialize data between a client and server) socket (library used to send packets over the connection) os module (provides a way for using the operating system dependent functionality)
+	Cryptography(Fernet) (libray that used Fernet to derive a key for symmetric encryption) sys (library that interfaced Python script with the physical Raspberry Pi system) pickle (library to serialize data between a client and server) socket (library used to create a connection between the client and the server in order to send information) os module (provides a way for using the operating system dependent functionality)